danielabar/meblog/src/markdown/ruby-configurable-retry.md

 end
 ```

 When the breakpoint is reached, create the file `does_not_exist.txt` in the file system (using a separate terminal, i.e. `touch does_not_exist.txt`), then enter `continue` in the irb console to let the code continue execution.
-It will go back to the beginning of the method to attempt the file read again, and this time you should see the message `File read successful!` printed to the console.
+It will go back to the beginning of the method to attempt the file read again, and this time you should see the message `File read successful` printed to the console.

 ## Retryable